gamestabled/oot3d_practice_menu/README.md

 ### 2.6 File
 This menu lets you toggle some flags for the current save file.
 If you need to disable some flags, you might need to set and unset the option.

-"Call Navi" only works if the Navi prompt can normally appear in the current area.
+- Gold Skulltulas defeated: set to make all Gold Skulltulas disappear, unset to make them all reappear

-"Seeds and Magic drops obtained" lets you trigger the Get Item for those drops multiple times.
+- Seeds and Magic drops obtained: unset this to be able to trigger the Get Item for those drops multiple times.
 Note that to do the same for stick and nut drops you have to toggle those items off in the Inventory menu.
+- Call Navi: makes Navi want to talk to you.
+It only works if the Navi prompt can normally appear in the current area (currently this doesn't affect the 3D exclusive break message that appears after spending 30 minutes in an area).
+- Epona Freed
+- Carpenters Freed
+- Intro Cutscenes: clear or restore the area intro cutscenes that are tied to specific entrances.
+- Blue Warps Cleared
+- Timers: see below
+- Master Quest: this toggles the mirroring and double damage effects of Master Quest; note that to change dungeon layouts you have to save and reload the file.

+The timers options let you change the value and state of the in-game timers: Timer 1 is the white one used for heated rooms or being underwater, as well as most races and timed minigames; Timer 2 is the yellow one used for trade items, the Castle Collapse sequence and the race against the running man.
+Note: the "moving" states are used in OoT64 when the timer physically moves on the screen.
+Because it doesn't move at all in 3D, these states are the same as the respective "initial" states.

 ### 2.7 Macro
 TODO

 ### 2.8 Watches
 This menu allows you to set memory watches which will appear on the bottom screen.
 Watches can be named.
 Watches can be set to 8, 16, or 32 bit integers, displayed as signed decimal, unsigned decimal, or hexadecimal, or as 32 bit floats.
 A watch is considered to be "enabled" if its address is not 0x00000000, the null address.
 The **Draw** option can be used to toggle whether or not a watch is currently to be displayed.
+You can press Y on the watches list to open the Memory Editor at the selected watch location.

 ### 2.9 Debug
+The **Objects** menu displays a list of currently loaded objects, which contain graphical assets.
+Pressing Y will load a new object file of the given id and place it at the end of the list.
+Pressing X will unload the last object in the list.

 The **Actors** menu displays a list of all allocations currently on the "Actor Heap".
 (Note that in reality, this actor heap is part of a larger game arena, which contains other allocations besides actors, though this is by-and-large unimportant information to know.)
 By scrolling with L/R, the actor list can be filtered by actor type.
 By pressing A on an actor, more details about that actor will be shown.
+Pressing Y on either menu will open the Memory Editor at the selected actor's location.
 By pressing X on an actor, that actor will be deleted on the next frame of gameplay (as a fail-safe, the player actor can't be deleted unless you hold R; deleting the player actor crashes the game).
-Pressing Y brings up a menu to spawn a new actor: you can then press A to edit which actor ID and params you want, and which of the 9 stored positions you want the actor to spawn at; you can press X to fetch the position from Link, and Y again to confirm and spawn the actor.
+Pressing Start brings up a menu to spawn a new actor: you can then press A to edit which actor ID and params you want, and which of the 9 stored positions you want the actor to spawn at; you can press X to fetch the position from Link, and Y again to confirm and spawn the actor.
 Keep in mind that an actor can't spawn if its object isn't loaded in the current room.

+The **Flags** menu lets you view and edit saved game flags.
+The flags are grouped by the records they are kept in.
+Use the arrows to cycle between flag records.
+Press a flag to toggle its state.
+A red flag is "off", and a green flag is "on".

 The **Player States** menu lets you view and edit Link's state flags and the Held Item ID (which simulates quick-drawing that item)

+The **Memory Editor** lets you view and change any memory location.
+Click on the address in the top left to edit it (up/down to change value, left/right to change digit).
+You can also click on the arrows to scroll up and down between addresses.
+Holding R while scrolling will scroll faster.
+After clicking on a byte, use up/down to change the right digit and left/right to change the left one.
+You can also reach this editor from the watches menu or the actors menu, if you want to take the address from there.

 ### 2.10 Commands
 This menu allows you to change the input combo for various commands.
 A command input combo may consist of up to 4 buttons.
+When setting a combo, you can press the last button twice to save the combo.
 If a combo is "Relaxed", the command will execute whenever all of the buttons in its combo are held.
 If a combo is "Strict", the command will execute only if the buttons are held in the order that they are displayed, with no other simultaneous input.
 (NOTE: For the time being, please press buttons one at a time while editing menu combos, improving this feature is a TODO.)
 You can press X on the Edit Command page to clear/disable the command, and you can press Y to trigger the command from the menu without having to assign a button combination to it.

+### 2.11 Settings
+Here you can save up to 3 profiles with your command combos, watches and active cheats.
+You can cycle through the profiles by clicking Profile, then save or load the settings with the respective options.
+If you save Profile 0, it will be loaded automatically whenever you launch the game.

+Note 1: the data are saved on the SD card as ExtData for the American version of OoT3D, so they will be shared among different versions.
+If you need to delete them, you can find them with the FBI application: select "Ext Save Data" on the main menu, then open the OoT3D folder and you will find the "gz3D_X.bin" files in it (X is the profile number).
+Alternatively you can also delete them from the stock System Settings application.

+Note 2: if the ExtData don't exist, they will be created when you load a save file.
+This will only happen once.